deep07-cyber/Codex-Beverage-Consumer-Insights/README.md

 ## 📌 Project Overview
 This project analyzes consumer survey data collected by a beverage company named **Codex** to understand customer opinions about a newly launched drink.

-The dataset was originally collected via Google Forms and sourced from an open-source platform.
-This project was created strictly for **learning and portfolio purposes**.

 ---

 ## 🎯 Objectives